 Our current broad research questions include:

-- What processes determine species richness at local and regional scales within tropical forests?
+- What processes determine species diversity and assemblages at local and regional scales within tropical forests?

-- How does species diversity affect ecosystem services, for example litter decomposition and biological con
+- How does species diversity affect ecosystem services, for example litter decomposition and biological control, in these areas?

-- How are these patterns and processes affected when natural forest is converted to oil palm plantation?
+- How are these patterns and processes affected when natural forest is disturbed by logging activities and converted to oil palm plantation?

 - What strategies can be used to mitigate the impacts of habitat conversion, and make modified landscapes more wildlife-friendly?